PoojithaBonela/Ecommerce_PalleteBay/README.md

 ```
 npm install
 ```
+3. Install Node.js (Required)
+Make sure Node.js (v14 or above) is installed on your system.

-3. Make Sure MongoDB Is Running:
+4. Make Sure MongoDB Is Running:
 * Either install MongoDB locally or use MongoDB Atlas (cloud database).
 * The app connects to `mongodb://localhost:27017/framehue` by default, and uses real Google OAuth Credentials for testing purposes only, you're good to go with .env.demo.

-4. If you want to use your own MongoDB and Google OAuth credentials Update `.env.demo`:
+5. If you want to use your own MongoDB and Google OAuth credentials Update `.env.demo`:
 * Open `.env.demo`
 * Replace the values with your own:
 ```